syncfusion-content/reactjs-docs/ReactJS/Overview.md

-Now type the below commands by step by step for ReactJS application launch in browser.
+Now type the below commands step by step for launching ReactJS application in browser.

 * npm install – To install the npm packages